|

 intake and arterial stiffness in subjects with cardiovascular risk factors

-- Nutr J. 2012 Feb 10;11(1):8 - "Higher pulse
+- Nutr J. 2012 Feb 10;11(1):8 - "Higher pulse wave

-peripheral augmentation index, ambulatory arterial stiffness index,
+augmentation index, ambulatory arterial stiffness index, ankle-brachial

-differences between the different consumption groups"
+different consumption groups"

 -